zeph-yr/JDFixer/README.md

 - **Multiple UIs and Options** with choice of linked or single sliders for JD and RT.
 New purpose-built UI for Tournaments.
 - **Mod Settings menu** to easily configure UI options and Thresholds.
 - **Snap JD and RT to fractions of a beat.** Run map at JDs and RTs that line up with multiples of a desired beat fraction.
-- **Choose whether song speed affects JD or RT settings.** Choice of keeping JD settings regardless of song speed in Practice mode and Modifiers, auto-compensating RT based on song speed, or both!
+- **Choose whether song speed affects JD or RT settings and Automated Preferences.** Choice of keeping JD settings regardless of song speed, auto-compensating RT based on song speed, or both!
+Applies to Practice mode and modifiers in Solo / MP / Party.

 ![screenshot](https://github.com/zeph-yr/JDFixer/blob/BS_1.26/Screenshots/6.0.0_menu_main_1.png)
 ![screenshot](https://github.com/zeph-yr/JDFixer/blob/BS_1.26_Offset/Screenshots/v7/7.0.0_mod_settings_3.png)